adarsh1chand/Quantum-Cellular-Automata/README.md

 Extending Conway's Game of Life to quantum domain. <br>

 **Background**
-A hybrid classical quantum version of Conway's game of life is explored.
-Apart from this, the simulation also supports vanilla version (original Conway's Game of Life) and continuous version of it.<br>
+A hybrid classical-quantum version of Conway's game of life is explored.
+Apart from this, the simulation also supports vanilla version (original Conway's Game of Life) and continuous version of it (see details below).<br>
 The simulation has implementations in both Qiskit and Cirq.
 The gameplay of the simulation has been programmed using PyGame. <br>

 **Gameplay**
-Each cell has a state given by a 3-tuple (which also represents the color of a cell in RGB values, unlike the two states i.e., alive and dead in vanilla version). <br>
+Each cell has a state given by a 3-tuple, which also represents the color of a cell in RGB values.
+This is in contrast with just the two states i.e., alive and dead in the original version of Conway's Game of Life.
+Depending on the type of simulation only one or all of the color values of a cell can be changed during the evolution.
+However, while setting the initial configuration of the grid, a user can only change $\textcolor{red}{Red}$ color of a cell (see below in the **Controls** section). <br>

 The rules of the evolution are based on custom defined Hamiltonian, which is based on the moore neighbourhood of a cell, but can easily be extended to other hamiltonians based on different neighbourhoods. <br>
 All the code is in a single python notebook.<br>